Can You Give Me a Digital Marketing Pricing Quote?

 Tell us About the Process of Buying Your Product?

 Do people typically buy away?
 How long is your typical sales cycle?
 Can you describe the stages they go through?
 These questions help for many different reasons.
 You need to build funnels starting with people who first become aware of your product all the way down to familiarity with your product (they’re trying to decide whether or not to buy it), and finally retaining people who have already purchased.

 This also plays into your content.
 Do you have content that takes you through all of these different steps?
 Do you address all of the different reasons why somebody might say, “No?”
 Understanding the process of buying your product is great information to have for us to market for you.

 Next, tell me why you’re better.
-Why am I going to choose your product or service over your competitor’s product or service?
+Why is someone going to choose your product or service over your competitor’s product or service?
 The why behind your business is always going to play a role.

-We do have tools to see if there are fluctuations in search volume at certain times of the year.
-Every business tends to have high and lows, so we’d like to know what yours are.
+We do have tools such as Google Trends to see if there are fluctuations in search volume at certain times of the year.
+Every business tends to have highs and lows, so we’d like to know what yours are.

 Are you fine with a live dashboard of metrics and a recorded analysis of those reports by video monthly?
 Describe your reporting needs.